 Check out some of the other travel getaway in the Philippines below.

 Hundred Island: Summer Must Have

-Never get bored coming back again and again in this highly-recommended tourist destination in the North of the Philippines, the Hundred Island in Alaminos, Pangasinan.
-Hundred Island is one of the tourist destination that really captivate everyone’s heart from the natural habitat and the magnificent creation… continue reading…
+Never get bored coming back again and again in this highly-recommended tourist destination.
+The Hundred Island in Alaminos, Pangasinan.
+Hundred Island is one of the tourist destinations that really captivate everyone’s heart.
+From the natural habitat and the magnificent creation… continue reading…

 Davao Oriental Hidden Treasure